marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 However, critical perspectives highlight how NFTs may reproduce or amplify existing inequalities.
 Mackenzie and Bērziņa (2021) argue that NFT markets exhibit winner-take-all dynamics where established artists and celebrities capture disproportionate attention and value, limiting opportunities for emerging creators.
 Technical barriers, transaction costs, and required cryptocurrency knowledge create accessibility challenges that may exclude creators from underrepresented communities or regions with limited digital infrastructure.
 The speculative nature of markets may prioritize financial returns over cultural or aesthetic value, potentially distorting creative production incentives.

----

-## 7. Technical, Social, and Ethical Challenges
+## VIII.
+Technical, Social, and Ethical Challenges

-### Technical Barriers and Infrastructure Limitations
+### A. Technical Barriers and Infrastructure Limitations

 Blockchain scalability presents fundamental technical challenges for widespread NFT adoption.
 Ethereum's limited transaction throughput of approximately 15-30 transactions per second creates network congestion during high demand periods, resulting in transaction fees (gas fees) that can exceed hundreds of dollars per transaction (Wang et al., 2021).
 These costs make NFTs economically impractical for many creators and applications, particularly lower-value items or frequent transactions.
 While Layer 2 solutions and alternative blockchains offer improved scalability, each introduces additional complexity, fragmentation, and potential security risks.